scheeloong/scheeloong.github.io/_contents/02-research.md

 I research deep sequential imbalanced learning for recommender systems  under the supervision of [Professor Scott Sanner](http://d3m.mie.utoronto.ca/members/ssanner/).

+Deep:
+    Use Deep Learning models to solve Recommender Systems.

+Sequential:
+    Focusing on sequential recommendation problems.
+    The recommendation interactions with a user occurs in the form of a sequence. e.g. Netflix, Spotify, Tinder

 Imbalanced:
     Recommendation datasets are imbalanced.
-Popular items gets more attention, causing a positive feedback loop of recommending these popular items.
+    Popular items gets more attention, causing a positive feedback loop of traditional recommendation systems to recommend these items.
 How do we train and evaluate Deep models to learn both popular and unpopular items well?

-Deep:
-Using Deep Learning models to solve Recommender Systems.

-Sequential:
-Focusing on sequential recommendation problems.
-The recommendations are given in a form of a sequence. (e.g. Netflix, Spotify, Tinder)

 Exploration-Exploitation Tradeoff:
-Deciding whether to recommend popular items (exploitation) or rare items for learning personalized user preference and gather data for rare items.
+    Deciding whether to recommend popular items (exploitation) or rare items (exploration).
+    Recommending rare items allows us to learn more about a user's personal preference and

+Active Learning:
-Active Learning: During the exploration phase, which items do I recommend?
+    During the exploration phase, which items do I recommend to learn about a user or an item with less samples?

 Offline Evaluation:
     Training Reinforcement Learning on games are feasible, you can simulate physics laws on a computer.
     How do you simulate user purchase behavior if we do not yet know how the human brain works?
+    The current alternative of online evaluations on real users is expensive.

 My general research interests are:
 Deep Learning, Reinforcement Learning, POMDP, MDP, Bayesian Learning, Probabilistic Graphical Models, Mathematical Optimization, Information Theory.